birkin/addto_refworks/README.md

 - it creates the full url to refworks
 - it makes the 'Add To RefWorks' button appear on the bib-item page (as opposed to pages with multiple items), with the refworks url attached

-Regarding the RefWorks button, our implementation currently requires that the button image be displayed even on pages which display multiple items (we have to use the `EBADDRESS` field).
+Regarding the 'Add To RefWorks' button, our implementation currently requires that the button image be displayed even on pages which display multiple items (we have to use the `EBADDRESS` field).
 Since the code is designed only to work with individual items, we 'hide' the default 'Add To RefWorks' button by making it a 1-pixel transparent button image.
-When the user accesses a page which only displays a single item, some JavaScript replaces the 1-pixel button image with the correct 'Add To RefWorks' button image.
-Sites that are able to tie the 'Add To RefWorks' button to the `WEBADDRESS` field may not require this part of the javascript code.
+When the user accesses a page which only displays a single item,  javascript replaces the 1-pixel button image with the correct 'Add To RefWorks' button image.
+Sites that are able to tie the 'Add To RefWorks' button to the `WEBADDRESS` field may not require this part of the javascript code. _(Note: this may be outdated -- the javascript may more intelligently build the image-link button now.
+Maybe not.)_

 ###### opac/catalog details